PhD

 Biological Sciences

-Providing a unique base for research in response to global challenges such as food security, bioenergy and sustainability, and the impacts of climate change, IBERS' scientists conduct research on genes and molecules, whole organisms and the environment.
-Approximately 300 research, teaching and support staff provide high level research and skills training.
-In the 2014 Research Excellence Framework assessment, IBERS was placed in the top 10 universities in the UK for research intensity.
+IBERS is an internationally recognised research and teaching centre, providing a unique base for research in response to global challenges such as food security, bioenergy and sustainability, and the impacts of climate change.
+IBERS' scientists conduct research on genes and molecules, whole organisms and the environment.

 Typical Entry Requirements